czirjakkethz/provis/docs/source/provis.src.plotting.rst

 provis.src.plotting package
 ===========================

-The plotting package includes the two classes that handle plotting.
+The plotting package includes the three classes that handle plotting.

-One can simply call the member functions of these classes to plot and everything will be done automatically.
+One can simply call the plotting member functions of these classes (after initialization) and everything will be done automatically.

 provis.src.plotting.dynamic\_structure module